Celeste and Jesse Forever: Critical response

 Celeste and Jesse Forever was screened at the 2012 Sundance Film Festival in January to mostly positive reviews.
-Rotten Tomatoes gives the film a "Certified Fresh" rating of 71% based on 141 reviews with an average score of 6.36/10.
+Rotten Tomatoes gives the film a rating of 71% based on 141 reviews with an average score of 6.36/10.
 The site's consensus states, "While it doesn't subvert the genre as incisively as it thinks it does, Celeste and Jesse Forever is a shrewd rom-com that benefits from its likable cast and trumpets the arrival of Rashida Jones as a bona fide big screen talent".
-Metacritic gives the film a score of 59 out of 100, based on reviews from 37 critics, indicating "mixed or average reviews".
+Metacritic gives the film a score of 59 out of 100, based on reviews from 37 critics.

 Owen Gleiberman of Entertainment Weekly gave the film an A− and concluded his review by stating: "I will say that it's been a while since a romantic comedy mustered this much charm by looking this much like life".
-Roger Ebert was also positive in his review for the Chicago Sun-Times, giving it three-and-a-half out of four stars.
+Roger Ebert was also positive in his review for the Chicago Sun-Times, giving it three-and-a-half out of four.
 He credited Jones for writing a "sound" screenplay and characters with a regard for their emotions, while calling the film "a good-hearted romantic comedy about a likable couple — so likable, indeed, that it swims upstream against the current of our desires".